Category: Industry Analysis

 ServiceNow’s acquisition strategy validates a market reality that’s been emerging for the past two years.
 AI governance isn’t a nice-to-have feature for compliance teams to worry about later.
 It’s becoming a core enterprise capability—one that established platform companies are racing to own.

 Consider what this signals.
 A company with ServiceNow’s market intelligence—they see how their 8,100+ enterprise customers are actually deploying technology—has concluded that AI governance is worth a multi-billion dollar bet.
+This aligns with the broader trajectory we traced in The Evolution of Enterprise AI, where each era demands more robust governance.
 They’re not experimenting.
 They’re going all-in.

 This has several implications for enterprise leaders.